-13 many have turned away from my commandments.
+many have turned away from my commandments.
 How sad it must have been for Joseph Smith to see some of these early converts, who joined the Church with enthusiasm and excitement, so quickly fall away.
 The small falling away at that time is nothing like the serious apostasy that will happen in the late 1830s in Kirtland, but every soul is precious and would bring heartache.

-14 adulterers...remain with you.
-Some of those who left the Church were adulterers, in deed or in mind, but many who remained also struggled with this sin.
-This is probably the most damaging sin in the Church today.
+adulterers... remain with you.
+Some of those who left the Church were adulterers, in action or in mind, but many who remained also struggled with this sin.
+Sexual sin is perhaps the most damaging one in the Church today.